slothsoft/screeps-script/README.md

 ## Open Tasks

+- _role.handyman_
-- _role.handyman_ - stay with one structure until inventory empty (or fully repaired)
+    - stay with one structure until inventory empty (or fully repaired)
+    - only repair structures that need at least the entire inventory
+- create "end user" console (and remove all console.log)
+- make watchtower useful